LibraryCarpentry/lc-wikidata/_episodes/05-intro_to_querying.md

 questions:
 - "Key question (FIXME)"
 objectives:
- - "Know what a query language is, and how SPARQL differs from, say, SQL"
+ - "Know what a query language is, and how SPARQL differs SQL."
- - "Be able to use SPARQL to query Wikidata"
+ - "Be able to use SPARQL to query Wikidata."
- - "Potentially be able to use a tool like TABernacle (sp?) to edit based on a query?"
+ - "Potentially be able to use a tool like [TABernacle](https://tools.wmflabs.org/tabernacle) to edit based on a query."
- - "Have a cursory knowledge of the plethora of Wikidata querying tools (and how they can be used by librarians)"
+ - "Have a cursory knowledge of the plethora of Wikidata querying tools and how they can be used by librarians."
- - "Know the purpose and potential usefulness of maintenance queries for identifying missing information"
+ - "Know the purpose and usefulness of maintenance queries for identifying missing information."
- - "Be able to create maintenance queries (this can be achieved by practicing)"
+ - "Be able to create maintenance queries."

 keypoints: